getoutreach/outreach-platform-sdk/documentation/authorization/oauth.md

 >           and can only be accessed by an Outreach administrator, please reach
 >           out to the sales@ team if you'd like to request access.

 You'll first need to generate a set of application credentials representing you, the relying party.
-Go to https://api.outreach.io/oauth/applications/new and enter the following information:
+Go to [here](https://api.outreach.io/oauth/applications/new) and enter the following information:
-* Application name which will be shown to customers during authorization, this should be meaningful and informative.
+* **Application Name** which will be shown to customers during authorization, this should be meaningful and informative.
-* Redirect URI(s), which are a whitelist of return-to addresses which you own; following the authorization flow your customers will be redirected here.
+* **Redirect URI**(s), which are a whitelist of return-to addresses which you own; following the authorization flow your customers will be redirected here.
-* Scopes, which are a space delimited list of the following permissions (of which your authorization flow may request a subset of your application's available scopes):
+* **Scope**(s), which are a space delimited list of the following permissions (of which your authorization flow may request a subset of your application's available scopes):
-..* create_prospect
+  * create_prospect
-..* read_prospect
+  * read_prospect
-..* update_prospect
+  * update_prospect
-..* create_sequence
+  * create_sequence
-..* read_sequence
+  * read_sequence
-..* update_sequence
+  * update_sequence

 Once this is complete you'll be given an application identifier and secret.
 No Outreach employee will _ever_ ask you for this information, keep these credentials secure!